phaserjs/phaser/README.md

 * Created a Transform component containing scale, skew, rotation, scrollFactor, origin and rotationOffset.
 Added to Sprite, Camera, Group.
 * Created a Texture component containing image data, alpha, flippedX, flippedY, etc. Added to Sprite, Camera, Group.
 * Added CameraManager.swap and CameraManager.sort methods and added a z-index property to Camera to control render order.
+* Added World.postUpdate loop + Group and Camera postUpdate methods.
+* Fixed issue stopping Pointer from working in world coordinates and fixed the world drag example.
+* For consistency renamed input.scaledX/Y = input.scale.
+* Added input.activePointer which contains a reference to the most recently active pointer.